 The Polynesian Cultural Center lagoon serves as centre stage for the Huki show but it’s also home to two water activities.
 Depending on energy levels, take a leisurely sightseeing Canoe Tour or partake in Canoe Paddling.
 Canoe Paddling launches from the Tonga Village, sadly I didn’t get a chance to do this activity but I did see families out on the water and had major FOMO.

 The majority of Polynesian Cultural Center Packages include the Alii Luau Buffet.
-When you are feeding hundreds of people at a luau it’s hard to perfect the food, but Polynesian Cultural Center has done it!
+When you are feeding hundreds of people at a luau it’s hard to perfect the food, but they’ve has done it!
 There was a wide selection of cuisine and it was fresh and delicious.
 I piled my plate high and enjoyed every bite!
 FYI there is no alcohol.
 Sorry folks, that means no Mai Tais at this luau but Mocktails served in a Pineapple abound!

 The Alii Luau Buffet includes a show that runs during the meal.
 It starts off with Hawaiian dance, music and song and then proceeds into a special performance titled Alii Luau Onipaa “A Celebration of Queen Liliuokalani”.
 It’s a tribute to Hawaii’s last ruling monarch and only sovereign Queen.
 The period costumes and storytelling give great insight into Hawaii’s history.